 While the native Files app on iPhone and iPad is good enough for certain users, it certainly doesn’t please most iOS users.
-The reason is that Apple doesn’t allow users to access internal file system.
+The reason is that Apple doesn’t allow users to access the internal file system.
 That means while there is a Files app on your device, it is next to useless when it comes to managing your device’s internal files.
 If that is what you want to do, you will be better served by third-party file managers for iPhone which you can find on the App Store.
-We have tested many such apps and now bring you the list of 7 best file manager apps for iPhone that will help you manage your files in 2019.
+We have tested many such apps and now bring you the list of 10 best file manager apps for iPhone that will help you manage your files in 2020.

-Best File Managers for iPhone in 2019
+Best Files Manaagers for iPhone and iPad in 2020

 1. Documents by Readdle

-Download Documents by Readdle (Free)
+Download Documents by Readdle (Free, in-app purchases)

 FileApp is another very good file manager app for iPhones, or iPads.
 The app comes with a great interface, and organizes files automatically by type, date, and even displays the recent files that you have accessed on the app.
 You can even create new images, audio recordings, or text files directly from within the app.
 Not just that, FileApp will also let you view images, play back media files, and read PDFs, directly inside the app.